brunnerklaus/dotfiles/README.md

 # Additional

+.extra for your private configuration
+There will be items that don't belong to be committed to a git repo, because either 1) it shoudn't be the same across your machines or 2) it shouldn't be in a git repo.
+Kick it off like this:

+touch ~/.extra && $EDITOR $\_

 If `~/.extra` exists, it will be sourced along with the other files.
 You can use this to add a few custom commands without the need to fork this entire repository, or to add commands you don’t want to commit to a public repository.

 My `~/.extra` looks something like this: